Gia90/Fickport/README.md

 - **Prevent the automatic reboot** of the device (_usual behaviour after a fake update image installation_)

 ### Daily Runner script
-Run a command everyday at a specific time, without "crontab", "at" or even GNU coreutils "date" cli tools.
+Run a command everyday at a specific time, **without "crontab", "at" or even GNU coreutils "date" cli tools**.
 > [daily-runner.sh](fritz-image/daily-runner.sh)

 This script is used to daily run "**fickport**" on the Fritz MIPS device and reboot the speedport2 every night.